Assassin's Creed III: Liberation: Reception

-Initial reviews for Assassin's Creed III: Liberation were mixed.
-Metacritic, which assigns a score based on reviews from industry leaders, has the game scored at 70/100 based on 71 reviews, indicating "mixed or average reviews".
+The PlayStation Vita version of Assassin's Creed III: Liberation received "mixed or average reviews", according to review aggregator Metacritic.

 Shaun McInnis, reviewer for GameSpot, gave the game a score of 6.5/10, praising the protagonist as "...a woman born from the romance between a wealthy father and a slave mother, someone who has overcome her uncertain upbringing to find a new life in the Assassin Brotherhood".
 McInnis also commended the setting, writing "...a brilliant version of 18th-century New Orleans, one that beautifully reflects the diverse cultural ambience formed over years of operating as a French trading port".
 However, he also wrote that the game "squanders its most unique ideas...Liberation takes little advantage of its own narrative format" and that the plot is "largely aimless and hastily delivered".

-IGN's Greg Miller stated, "The moves and kills you'd expect are here, but the story is boiled down to be easy to jump in and out of.
+IGNs Greg Miller stated, "The moves and kills you'd expect are here, but the story is boiled down to be easy to jump in and out of.
 That takes away some of the excitement in playing through it", giving it 7.2/10.
 In April 2020, Game Informer ranked the game as the 13th best game in the Assassin's Creed series to date, the lowest entry on the list.